polotno-project/polotno-site/docs/units.md

 When you export your design into PDF, `polotno` will use 72 PDI to determine the size of the exported pages.
 If you increase just the `dpi`, it will not change quality of the exported PDF.
 It will just produce a PDF file will smaller page sizes.
 You have two options to increase quality of your exported designs:

-1. First you can change DPI and change all pixels values in the store.
+1. You can use high `pixelRatio` attribute when you do the export. `store.saveAsPDF({ pixelRatio: 2})`
-2. Or you can use hight `pixelRatio` attribute when you do the export.
+1. Or you can change DPI and change ALL pixels values in the store.